lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 cRLSign.
 ~~~

-For End Entity certificates, any combination of the following values MAY be present and any other values MUST NOT be present:
+For End Entity certificates, at least one of the following values MAY be present and any other values MUST NOT be present:

 ~~~
 digitalSignature;